pablof7z/bitcoin-book/custody/1_intro.md

-Bitcoin is the first (and really only) digital asset you can truly own.
+Bitcoin is the first (and only) digital asset you can truly own.
 When you custody bitcoin you are ensuring real possession, instead of becoming someone else's liability.

 ## What is custody, really?
 To understand what custody really is we need to understand what a bitcoin is.
 People are generally thrown off by bitcoin's non-physicallity.